⭐️ Top considerations for determining your packaging costs

-Think of it this way; you may want to have an original Picasso on your wall, but you don’t need it, a print will have the same effect.
+Think of it this way; you may want to have an original Picasso on your wall, but you don’t necessarily need it, a printed replica will have the same effect.

 So, if you’re running a smaller business, it’s best to find a custom packaging company that will optimize your costs and provide you with the minimum order you need!

 There are many cost effective material options that will communicate your brand narrative just as well as the highest quality packaging will.

 As discussed previously, the industry your product is serving and how it is serving it will help you determine the material and finish of your custom box.